 Disciplining herself, she finished notes and another lecture just in time to submit to Dr. Collins for review via email.
 Then she packed up her laptop to head home feeling good about the work accomplished so far—half of the course prepared.
 Maybe she would celebrate with Spaghetti and Meatballs (she always shared at least one meatball with Zadie).

 To her surprise, Zadie did not come to greet her at the door when arriving home.
 After, unloading groceries on the table she walked to the living room to see Zadie still lying on her dog bed sleeping.
 Petting her head startled her awake as if she had been dreaming and then she barked before realizing it was Beth.
-Slowly, Zadie awakened showing somewhat the normal excitement when seeing Beth come home—licking her hands and trying to dance around, but then she lethargically laid back down on her bed.
+Slowly, Zadie awakened showing somewhat the normal excitement when seeing Beth come home.
+Zadie licked Beth’s hands as she petted and then Zadie halfheartedly danced around, but lethargically laid back down on her bed.

 Beth spoke in her usual cooing baby talk as she stroked her back.
 “Zadie—what’s the matter with my sweet Zadie?
 Maybe we should take you to the vet!
 Or maybe a meatball would perk you up.”
 Zadie opened her eyes then closed them again as if she wanted only to sleep.